mark-sed/moss-lang/readme.md

 ## 🛠️ Building Moss

-Moss can be built and run on Linux and Windows.
-On MacOS it should be possible, but is not tested yet.
+Moss can be built and run on Linux, MacOS and Windows

 ### 📦 Requirement
 * C++17 compatible compiler (gcc, clang),